Future student support

 Visit U of T

-You are welcome to visit First Nations House to learn more about U of T and our services and supports for Aboriginal students – drop by or contact the Recruitment Officer for details.
+You are welcome to visit First Nations House to learn more about U of T and our services and supports for Indigenous students – drop by or contact the Recruitment Officer for details.
 You can also arrange a tour of the St. George campus.

 Academic and admissions support